oscarpedrero/BloodyBoss/README.md

 - Removed the following UnitStats: PhysicalCriticalStrikeDamage, SpellCriticalStrikeChance, SpellCriticalStrikeDamage, ResourceYieldModifier, ReducedResourceDurabilityLoss, SilverResistance, SilverCoinResistance, GarlicResistance, PassiveHealthRegen, HealthRecovery, DamageReduction, HealingReceived and ShieldAbsorbModifier
 - Removed Bloodstone dependency
+- Fixed when the boss disappears due to time, it used to drop loot, now it doesn't anymore ;)
+- Fixed an issue with lifetime and despawn time

 `1.1.14`
 - Fixed bug when bosses did not have a spawn time they would sometimes stop the spawn timer.